-How to make dairy free chocolate brownies
+How to make dairy-free chocolate brownies

 And just like my other recipes, this dairy-free chocolate brownie recipe doesn’t take much time to make.
 It literally takes 10 minutes of preparation and 40 minutes of baking.

 So, if you want to have these brownies for your after-dinner, you can quickly mix the ingredients before you start cooking your dinner.
-Pour the batter in a tin, and leave it to bake while you get on preparing your main course.
+Pour the batter into a tin, and leave it to bake while you get on preparing your main course.
 By the time you finish cooking, your dessert aka brownies will be ready too.

 Bake at gas 4/ 350°F/ 180°C for about 40-50 minutes until the surface is solid to touch but you can feel it slightly soft on the inside.

-Before you go, don’t forget to check my other sweet recipes that you may love:
+Last but not least, don’t forget to check my other sweet recipes that you may love:

-- Vanilla velvet cake that is best for any celebration cake.
+- Vanilla velvet cake.